Security Cameras for Farms and Agriculture

 According to Jason Jackson, the ability to record 24/7 in the locations you need is the most important aspect of farm or ranch security cameras.
 Determine your priorities for a security system before you buy.
 Do you need night vision, motion sensors, a really clear picture or a high number of cameras?
 We're certain of one thing- to purchase agriculture camera systems in a no-brainer.

 Farm and ranch security cameras aren't too hard to find.
 You can shop for them at stores like Best Buy, Home Depot, Walmart and Bass Pro Shop.
 There are also a plethora of cameras available to buy online, from their own websites and even on sites like eBay.
 It's easy to find a security camera because there are a lot out there, but make sure to consider the elements we've discussed here before you make your final decision.

 Farm surveillance cameras can be expensive, but there are several relatively inexpensive options like the wifi hotspot we discussed.
 Jason is confident in his investment in his security camera system, as a means of preventing thieves but most of all to monitor his property.
 The cost of farm theft is certainly more than the price of a camera system, and the comfort of being able to know who is on your farm and when is more valuable than both combined.

-If you have any questions about this video or suggestions for future Poultry Biosecurity topics, contact firstname.lastname@example.org or email@example.com.
-Check out our YouTube channel and blog for more helpful videos on commercial poultry farming!
+If you have any questions about this video or suggestions for future Poultry Biosecurity topics, contact email@example.com or firstname.lastname@example.org.
+Check out our YouTube channel for more helpful videos on commercial poultry farming!